Sweet and Sour Gobo Burdock Root and Chicken Wingettes

 Grate the ginger.
-Place the chicken wings in a plastic bag, then add the flour.
+Place the chicken wingettes in a plastic bag, then add the flour.
 Close the bag, leaving some air inside, then shake to coat the chicken with flour.

-Heat a frying pan with the vegetable oil over medium heat, then add the chicken wings.
-When they begin to brown, turn over and continue to fry until they have browned evenly.
+Heat a frying pan with the vegetable oil over medium heat, then add the chicken.
+When they begin to brown, turn over and continue to cook until they have browned evenly.

 Add the gobo burdock root and stir-fry.
 When the surface of the gobo burdock root starts to turn translucent, add 100 ml of water.
-When it comes to a simmer, reduce heat to low, cover, and simmer for about 7 min.
+When it comes to a simmer, reduce the heat to low, cover, and simmer for about 7 minutes.

-Add the ginger, then the ingredients for [A] in the order listed, and cover again and simmer for about 5 min, or until the gobo burdock root is tender.
+Add the grated ginger, then the ingredients for [A] in the order listed.
+Cover again and simmer for about 5 minutes, or until the gobo burdock root is tender.